 Lordswood Girls’ School and Lordswood Sixth Form Centre work hard to encourage independence and confidence in all students.
 Questioning and independent thought are fostered through positive relationships and a safe environment to learn and explore their relationship with the wider world.
 Issues such as independent travel are tackled in conjunction with appropriate outside agencies.

 For further information please refer to the school website; specifically the Special Needs and Disabilities Policy or the school’s SEND local offer.
-To have specific questions or concerns answered please contact the Academy Director of Intervention or the Inclusion the Intervention and Inclusion Co-ordinator on the above email address.
+To have specific questions or concerns answered please contact the Director of Intervention and Inclusion on the above email address.
 Information on the School’s SEND local offer can be found on the website.